Christopher Kipyego: Early career

 Kipyego placed in the top 10 at several other half marathons through 2006, including a repeat 5th at the Guadalajara Half.
-He won the Tlaquepaque Half Marathon (Spanish: Medio Maratón de Tlaquepaque) in Tlaquepaque, Mexico.
+He won the (Spanish: Medio Maratón de Tlaquepaque) in Tlaquepaque, Mexico.
 The race featured Kenyan competition with Momanyi Evans and Philip Kemei, and several course snafus.
 The media vehicles were allowed on the course, and they crowded the three runners, cutting them off in the narrow streets.
 Then, toward the end of the race, the leaders were directed the wrong way.
 They had to double back and lost about a minute in the rerouting.
 All three runners finished within four seconds of each other.
 Kipyego was in the front with a time of 1:05:06.